EveCharbie/Robust_standingBack/README.md

 # Introduction
-This repository contains the code generating the optimal control problems (OCP), the analyze of the data experimental and the results of the article entitled “Including limb-on-limb holonomic constraints in predictive simulation allows replicating athlete’s backflip technique”.
-The predictive simulation computes the optimal backflip techniques with and without a holonomic constraint.
-This holonomic constraint enables the avatar to use its hand to pull its shanks during the tuck phase.
-The goal is to compare the optimal kinematics in both scenarios and demonstrate that predictive simulations incorporating holonomic constraints produce more realistic and accurate representations of an athlete’s backflip technique.
+This repository contains data and code from optimal control problems (OCP) of a planar digital twin performing a backward tuck somersault.
+The simulations explore the impact of limb-on-limb contact during the "tuck" phase, specifically how allowing the digital twin to pull its shanks with its hands (using holonomic constraints) affects movement compared to not having any contact or just having contact without force (kinematic constraints).

 ![kinograms](docs/kinograms.png)